Friends of the Foundation

 'We now urgently need to create a more honest environment to enable people to talk openly.
 The burden of silence and privacy only exacerbates the pain.' - Fiorella Massey, Chair of the Friends of the Foundation

 The Friends have successfully introduced the Mental Health Foundation to the world of high-value giving events.
-With the extraordinary success of the Inaugural Friends of the Foundation Gala Dinner in March 2016, which focused on young people’s mental health, we hope this is only the beginning.
+With the extraordinary success of the Inaugural Friends of the Foundation Gala Dinner in March 2016 and the Minds Matter Gala in September 2018, we hope this is only the beginning.

 In gathering parliamentarians and professionals in one place, we know that the event left a lasting impression of the mental health crisis facing young people today, and the need to strengthen their mental wellbeing for the future.

 The focus of the Friends thus far has been young people’s mental health, with particular emphasis on prevention and stigma reduction.

 What are the Friends of the Foundation campaigning for?

 The Friends of the Foundation are campaigning for better mental health awareness, reducing stigma and fostering a wider culture of prevention initiatives.
 The Friends' current campaign was, in part, inspired by Amber and Sophia, two young women campaigning for better mental health awareness in schools, with the aim of it being on the national curriculum.